smithy-lang/smithy-kotlin/docs/design/document-type.md

 * null
 * boolean
 * string
-* number (byte, short, integer, long, float, double)
+* number of arbitrary precision (eg. byte, int, long, double)
 * an array of these types
 * a map of these types, keyed by string